Processing math: 0%

 standardize —standardize data.boolean.

-Boolean which specifies whether to standardize the variables, that is we operate on the correlation matrix (default) or simply remove column means (in this last case we operate on the covariance matrix).
+Boolean that specifies whether to standardize the variables, that is, we operate on the correlation matrix (default) or simply remove column means (in this last case we operate on the covariance matrix).

 Example: 'standardize',false